rohan843/cybersecurity-notes/README.md

 Playbooks are essential as urgency, efficiency and accuracy are necessary to quickly identify and mitigate a security threat to reduce potential risk.

 Playbooks ensure people follow a consistent list of actions in a prescribed way, regardless of who is working on the case.

+Different types of playbooks are used.
+These include playbooks for incident response, security alerts, teams-specific, and product-specific purposes.
+Here, we focus on an incident response playbook.